Příbor: Etymology

 Although the name of the town literally means 'cutlery' in modern Czech, it is just a coincidence.
 It is not certain whether the Czech name Příbor originated earlier and the German name Freiberg was derived by transcription, or vice versa.
-If the Czech name is older, it was probably derived from při boru or při zboru, meaning "at a pine forest" / "at a ruin".
-If the German name is older, Freiberg means "free castle" or "castle with free access".
-Some German language maps from the 19th century identify Příbor as Freyberg.
+If the Czech name is older, it was probably derived from při boru or při zboru, meaning 'at a pine forest' / 'at a ruin'.
+If the German name is older, the modern corruption Freiberg – originally rendered Vriburch or Freiburg – means 'free castle' or 'castle with free access'.
+Some German-language maps from the 19th century identify Příbor as Freyberg.

 Geography

 Příbor is located about 10 km east of Nový Jičín and 20 km southwest of Ostrava.
 It lies in the Moravian-Silesian Foothills.
 The highest point is at 370 m above sea level.
 The Lubina River flows through the town.